If you’re a beginner and looking for calisthenics push exercises, then you’ve come to the right place.

-The calisthenics push exercises work on several muscles at a time, such as the chest, shoulders, triceps, and core.
+The calisthenics push exercises work on several muscles, such as the chest, shoulders, triceps, and core.

-Triceps: The Tricep is the largest muscle of the arm located on the rear part.
-It comprises three heads; long, medial, and short.
-Callisthenic push workouts like dips, triangle pushups, and triceps extension increase the triceps strength and tone muscles.
+Triceps: The Tricep is one of the superior arm muscles located on the back of your upper arm.
+It has three heads; long, medial, and short.
+Callisthenic push workouts like dips, triangle pushups, and triceps extensions bolster these heads and build up burly triceps.

-Core: The core is the mid-section of the body including the rectus abdominish and oblique.
-Usually, most calisthenics push exercises activate core muscles.
+Core: The core is the mid-section of the body, including the rectus abdominish, transverse abdominis, and oblique.
+Usually, most calisthenics push exercises activate these muscles.

-Calisthenics push workouts also activated biceps, wrist and forearms to some extent.
+The push workouts also activate the biceps, wrist, and forearms to some extent.

 1. Regular Push-ups

-- First of all, get into a high plank position with your arms are straight under your shoulder and foot together.
+- Get into a high plank position with your arms straight under your shoulder and feet together.

-- Keep your body as straight as possible from top to the bottom.
+- Keep your body as straight as possible from top to bottom.

-- Brace your abdominal muscle, and lower your body, especially chest toward the floor until it is couple of inches above the ground.
+- Brace your abdominal muscle and lower your torso toward the floor until you feel a stretch in your chest.

-- Hold for a second or two, and then extend your elbows to press back to return to the starting position.
+- Hold for a second or two, and then extend your elbows to return to the starting position.

 - Keep your spine as neutral as possible during the entire movement.

-- Perform each rep in a controlled fashion, so you can engage as many muscles as possible.
+- Perform each rep in a controlled fashion so that you can feel the proper contraction.

 - If regular push-up is too difficult for you, you can try on your knees.